MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 Embedded notes allow use to:
 - Make our work modular
-	- Reuse notes, i.e., making them repeatable
+	- Reuse notes, i.e., making them repeatable --> no need to manually copy/paste and rewrite things!
  	- Index the content of these notes (with more linked notes and/or tags) that apply only on that note --> doing that helps make the search for this note based on the indexing easier
 - Focus on specific small parts of a document, instead of searching it in large stand-alone documents
+- Use Obsidian for what it was made: creation of a **knowledge structure**: this means that smaller blocks of information are linked to each other based on their relationships and the meaning that they have to the creator.
+Therefore, writing a large document without embedded notes would result in you missing out in one of the most important features of Knowledge Management